 Skip to main content

-Tucked in West San Jose, Westgate Mall is a shopping center that continues to quietly defy the odds.
-First opening in 1961, it was once the second-largest mall in San Jose, a distinction many may not realize as they stroll its now-relaxed, low-key corridors.
-In a retail landscape where similar-sized malls have vanished or struggled to stay relevant, Westgate is not only open—it’s thriving.
+Tucked in West San Jose, Westgate Mall is a shopping mall that continues to quietly defy the odds.
+With a Thrifty Drug store opening on May 11, 1961, it was on its way to become the second-largest mall in San Jose, a distinction many may not realize as they stroll its now-relaxed, low-key corridors.
+In a retail landscape where similar-sized malls have vanished or struggled to stay relevant, Westgate Center is not only open—it’s thriving.

 A modest giant in San Jose’s retail history